johntellsall/aws-realtime-metrics/README.md

     kubectl set image deployment catvote *=catvote:$ID
     curl $(minikube service catvote --url)

+## develop webapp, the easy way

-Or, let's use our extremely simple Makefile:
+Instead of the above, we can use our extremely simple Makefile:

+    {edit code here}
     make apply

+## watch what the webapp is doing

 Let's watch the pod run by streaming its logs to the terminal.
 Hit Control-C to take the terminal back.